SushanthHegde04/Stocks-Portfolio-Management-/README.md

 Frontend: HTML, CSS, JavaScript
 Usage
-Clone the Repository: git clone https://github.com/yourusername/stock-portfolio Setup Database: [Provide instructions to set up MySQL database] Launch the Application: Open index.html in your web browser to access the platform.
+Clone the Repository: git clone https://github.com/yourusername/stock-portfolio Future Enhancements
-Future Enhancements
 Integration of advanced analytics for better decision-making.
 Extension to mobile platforms for greater accessibility.
-Contributing

 Contributions are welcome!
 Feel free to submit bug reports, feature requests, or pull requests.

 Disclaimer